timelessco/node-ts-library-template/README.md

 pnpm run dev
 ```

-This will start a nodemon watch server, and you can view the changes in your
+This will start a nodemon watch server with ts-node, and you can view the
-cli.
-Any changes you make to the code will be automatically reloaded in the cli.
+changes in your cli.
+Any changes you make to the code will be automatically
+reloaded in the cli.

 ## Build